JoshuaMakuletxz/richpresence/README.md

-Richpresence shows with streetnames, your id and locations !
+Richpresence shows with streetnames, your id and locations!